Alex-MacLean/TheLegendOfHerobrine/README.md

 View the curseforge page for an in depth desctiption of the mod.

-How to get development builds of the mod:
+How to build this mod from the source code:

 (Warning: advanced users only!)

+Prerequisites:
+JDK 1.8.0 (Requires Oracle accout to download): https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html (Windows Only) Add Java to path environment variable: https://www.javatpoint.com/how-to-set-path-in-java (Use second, permanent method)
+IDE with Java support.
+I use Intellij Idea: https://www.jetbrains.com/idea/download/

 Step 1: download the source code of the desired branch as a zip file.

 Step 2: extract the zip file.

-Setp 3: open the base directory of the source code(Should contain the gradlew files)
+Step 3: Open build.gradle in your IDE.
+This file is located in the base directory of the source code.
+In Intellij Idea press open and browse to where you extracted the code locate build.gradle and open it

-Step 4: run Build.cmd if you are on on Windows, Build.COMMAND on MacOSX, Build.sh on Linux.
-Wait until the process is completed.
-This may take a while.

-Step 5: locate the mod jar file.
-It should be located in build/libs/LegendOfHerobrine-VERSION.jar
+Setp 4: In the gradle processes window sync/reload the project if your IDE doesn't do it automatically.
+In Intellij Idea it is the arrow circle button in the top left corner.

+Setp 5: The gradle processes window should now be populated with directories and processes.
+Go to Tasks -> fg_runs and run gen*name of your ide*Runs (For intellij idea run genIntellijRuns).
+This should download the rest of the required files to begin building the mod.

+Setp 6: In the gradle window go to Tasks -> build and run build.
+If everything is set up properly it should build the mod file.

-Step 6: simply install the jar file like any normal minecraft mod.
+Step 7: The jar file is located in build/libs/LegendOfHerobrine-*VERSION*.jar.
+You can install this file like any other forge mod.

 Permissions: